Boy fighting cancer shows police his courage

 Do you know an officer who has gone above and beyond what the job requires?
 E-mail us at BeyondtheCallofDuty@cnn.com.

-"Getting up in the morning, very early, 6:30 a.m., and going in for radiation -- he doesn't complain," said Devin's uncle, Boston Police Officer Justin Cremmins.
+"Getting up in the morning, very early, 6:30 a.m., and going in for radiation -- he doesn't complain," said Devin's uncle, Boston Police Officer Justin Cremins.
 "He just gets up, pulls up his socks and his boots, and in he goes.
 I'm really proud of him."

 Life changed for the Suau family during a vacation back in January, when Devin fell off a snowboard and hit his head.
 His parents feared he'd suffered a concussion.